I have a confession: I’m addicted to Skyscanner (The world’s greatest resource for finding cheap airfare).

 Since we tend to prioritize experiences, Sam and I decided to take the trip in lieu of buying each other Christmas gifts (which shocked our family and friends).

-Here is our weekend guide for visiting New York City in December:
+Here is our weekend guide to New York City in December:

 Where We Stayed